Our whole school curriculum is linked to our school values and sets out the core principles of what and how we teach our students.

 We have an extensive enrichment programme which sits alongside the formal timetable of lessons.
 A full timetable of activities is available to students after school.

-Our Excellence Programme runs once per fortnight and provides students with the opportunity to engage in a range of activities and aims to develop students’ cultural capital alongside a range of transferrable skills such as communication, participating, leadership.
-This programme also enables us to run qualifications/awards for example GCSE Astronomy and Duke of Edinburgh as well as allowing us to provide bespoke packages for whole year groups at specific times for example, Careers Presentations.
+Our Excellence Programme runs once per week and provides our Key Stage 3 students with the opportunity to engage in a range of activities and aims to develop students’ cultural capital alongside a range of transferrable skills such as communication, participating, leadership.
+This programme also enables us to run qualifications/awards for example Duke of Edinburgh as well as allowing us to provide bespoke packages for whole year groups at specific times for example, Careers Presentations.